-The incidence of cancer is increasing in India and thus, it’s the need of the hour to step up cancer awareness amongst the people.
+The incidence of cancer is increasing in India and thus, it’s the need of the hour to step up cancer awareness amongst the people, and also improve lifestyle to lower cancer risk.
 Cancer screening refers to detecting cancer in the body before the appearance of symptoms.
 It can be done by:

 - Clinical examination by physician